Monmon891Awesome/code-of-meridaeia/BETA_DOCUMENTATION_INDEX.md

 ### What Problem Are We Solving?

-**Current State**: CodeQuest is a local-only game (IndexedDB).
+**Current State**: Code of Meridaeia is a local-only game (IndexedDB).
 Your friends can't play it unless you keep your laptop running.

-**Desired State**: CodeQuest is online.
+**Desired State**: Code of Meridaeia is online.
 Friends can:
 - Create accounts
 - Play from any device (phone, tablet, laptop)
 - See their rank on a global leaderboard